-3.2.2 Risk Analysis
+3.2.2 .Risk Analysis

 Risk analysis is a systematic evaluation of identified risk events by determining the probability of occurrence and consequences, assigning a risk rating based on established criteria, and prioritizing the risks.
 The first step in the risk analysis process is to determine for each risk event the probability that the risk item will actually occur.
-Table 3-1 provides guidelines for classifying risks in terms of likelihood that they will occur.
+Error!
+Reference source not found. provides guidelines for classifying risks in terms of likelihood that they will occur.